What Are The Laws And Penalties For Drug Offenses?

 Any time drugs are found in a vehicle, it’s very possible that the police arrest multiple occupants of that vehicle.
 The driver of the vehicle is generally presumed to know what is in the vehicle, but if an officer can reasonably articulate a reason that a passenger may be in possession of those drugs, those are things that can be used to charge somebody.

 A lot of times when an officer pulls somebody over and they find drugs in some compartment inside the passenger compartment of the vehicle, they could basically go in.
-For instance, in the center glove box, that’s easily accessible by the passenger and also the driver, or the glove box.
+For instance, in the center glove box, that’s easily accessible by the passenger and also the driver or the glove box.
 A passenger could easily be charged for that.

 Police are more likely to charge multiple people if one person does not take responsibility and it’s usually called falling on the grenade.
 If the driver takes responsibility for everything in the car, more likely than not, the police aren’t going to arrest the other passengers in the car, or unless there is something that directly ties somebody to the drugs.

 But it really depends on where it’s found in the car.
 If it’s found under your seat, you can generally expect to be charged.
-If it’s found in a backpack or a purse, you can generally expect to be charged unless nobody has taken responsibility for the backpack and those piece, in which case police have the authority to go ahead and charge everybody and let the judges sort it out.
+If it’s found in a backpack or a purse, you can generally expect to be charged unless nobody has taken responsibility for the backpack and that piece, in which case police have the authority to go ahead and charge everybody and let the judges sort it out.